 Sensor drift usually increases when the bonding layer is disturbed by a sharp or jarring impact.
 For example, if a pressure transmitter is dropped with some force onto a hard surface, or a pointed object is pressed against the sensor diaphragm, drift will accelerate.
 This causes fractures and stresses within the bonding layer.

-Drift can also occur in sensors that have not been used for a long time.
+Drift can also occur in sensors that haven’t been used for a long time.

 When a sensor does fall out of calibration in the field, you don’t need to hit the panic button.
 Many sensors can be adjusted in the field to bring them back into specification.
-Most of our pressure sensors have a zero and a span (full scale) adjustment, so you can field calibrate both end points.
+Most of our pressure sensors have a zero and a span (full scale) adjustment, so you can perform sensor calibration in the field using both endpoints.

-Once a year has passed by, or if zero and span adjustments aren’t helping, send your pressure sensor back to the factory (or your own calibration facility if you have one) for a full recalibration.
+After a year has passed, or if zero and span adjustments aren’t helping, send your pressure sensor back to the factory (or your own sensor calibration facility if you have one) for a full recalibration.

 If at any point while field adjusting, you question the accuracy of the pressure transducer after adjustments are made, we highly recommend you send the pressure sensor to the factory or certified calibration house right away.
 NIST traceable calibrations are certainly preferred, and can be arranged by contacting our support team.

-Let us know if you have any questions about calibration, NIST certification, field calibrations, or overcoming installation and application difficulties.
+At APG Sensors, we have high accuracy sensors for various applications.
+No matter what job you need done, we can help you out.
+Also, if you have any questions about sensor accuracy, sensor calibration, NIST certification, field calibrations, or overcoming installation and application difficulties contact us today.
 We’re dedicated to helping you measure better!